 Although there is an unknown element to K2 / Spice addiction, at Cornerstone, we are well equipped to deal with all types of addiction and the various consequences.
-Our team of Orange County based medical professionals and proven treatment programs are designed to help every individual and their unique battle with addiction.
+Our team of Orange County-based medical professionals and proven treatment programs are designed to help every individual and their unique battle with addiction.
 We understand every case is different.
 So, all of our recovery plans are shaped around that particular patient and their specific needs.
 We are committed to your recovery every step of the way, and implement all treatment programs with compassion, and the highest standard of care.

 What Does K2 / Spice Do?

 These substances should not be underestimated.
 They can cause heart palpitations, which sometimes disrupt breathing patterns, and in some cases result in death.
 It is an addiction, that if left untreated, can lead to a host of life-threatening consequences.
-As well as affecting the body and mind, it has the potential to damage families, friendships, careers and can severely alter a person’s outlook on life.
-As with all addictions, the stress and implications of one substance will often open the door to another, whether it be other drugs, alcohol, or ill-behaviors.
+As well as affecting the body and mind, it has the potential to damage families, friendships, and careers and can severely alter a person’s outlook on life.
+As with all addictions, the stress and implications of one substance will often open the door to another, whether it be other drugs, alcohol, or ill behaviors.

 What Causes an Addiction to Spice or K2?